datacommonsorg/docsite/custom_dc/troubleshooting.md

 If you are unable to select this option, this indicates that there is an IAM permissions setup issue with your project or account.
 See the [Cloud Run Troubleshooting](https://cloud.google.com/run/docs/troubleshooting#unauthorized-client) for details on how to fix this.

+### "403: Not authorized to access resources"

 ### "502 Bad Gateway"

+This is a general indication that the Data Commons servers are not running.
+Check the **Logs ** page for the Cloud Run service in the Google Cloud Console.
+Here are common errors:

+`403 Forbidden: Not authorized to access resources`

+This may be .
+To fix this:
+1. In the Cloud Run service page in the Cloud Console, select the **Revisions** tab, and scroll to view the **Environment variables**.
+1. Ensure that the `DB_USER` and `DB_PASS` variables are set to the values you set when creating the [SQL database](/custom_dc/data_cloud.html#create-sql)

 If you see no errors in the logs, except `connect() failed (111: Connection refused) while connecting to upstream`, try the following: